 [Section 12 amended by No. 100 of 1985 s.
 6.]

-13. Wardens of mines
+13. Wardens of mines, mining registrar

 (1) Any person holding office as a magistrate under the Magistrates Court Act 2004, may be appointed by the Governor to be a warden of mines and is thereby authorised and empowered to preside in a warden’s court.